Overview

 - Conestoga - Bachelor of Design (Honours)

-- Lakehead University - Honours Bachelor of Arts and Science (Media Studies)
+- Lakehead University - Honours Bachelor of Arts and Science (Media, Film and Communications)